hassanAjmal531/CypressAutomation/README.md

 **Base Url** = "https://demoqa.com/" <br>

 **Description** <br>
-Tests are automated using the page object model using Cypress.io.<br>
+Tests are automated using the page object model with Cypress.io.<br>